SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	package: 'CodeOfSpec20Book'
 ```

 The `initializeToolBar` method adds four buttons to the toolbar.
-A toolbar has two sections.
-One on the left and one on the right.
+A toolbar has two sections, one on the left and one on the right.
 With the message `addItem:` we add the first three buttons to the left section.
 With the message `addItemRight:` we add one button to the right section.

 Each button has a label, an icon, a help text, and an action.
 As we did in `initializeMenuBar`, we use simple action blocks that send a message to the mail client presenter.
 These are the same messages that we used in the action blocks of the menu items in the "Message" menu in the menubar.
 That means that we are done.